-A Doctor of Philosophy in Nursing program will teach you how to assume a leadership role in healthcare and how to become a resourceful scholar and a successful nurse scientist.
-You will learn interdisciplinary terms, manage research studies, make modifications and recommendations for the care system, but also help translate all of your knowledge into practice via education and other academic endeavors.
-You will help design faculty-guided medical care plans, conduct comprehensive research projects and benefit from a median salary that is significantly higher than the average income of an RN.
+A Doctor of Philosophy in Nursing program will teach you how to assume a leadership role in healthcare and become a resourceful scholar and successful nurse scientist.
+You will learn interdisciplinary terms, manage research studies, make modifications and recommendations for the care system, and help translate your knowledge into practice via education and other academic endeavors.
+You will help design faculty-guided medical care plans, conduct comprehensive research projects and benefit from a median salary significantly higher than the average income of an RN.

 Should you choose a PhD or a DNP?

-Although any doctoral degree will do wonders in your career and drastically expand your learning horizon, many students are still undecided as to whether they should choose a Doctor of Philosophy in Nursing or a Doctor of Nursing Practice.
-There are a few crucial differences between these two types of programs which we will discuss here for you to make an informed decision.
-Firstly, if you are more interested in the pragmatic, hands-on side of nursing, then you should undoubtedly pursue a DNP.
-If on the other hand, you are passionate about academia and would like to reach the highest level of education while at the same time collecting and analyzing innovative medical data, then a PhD program is most likely the right career path for you.
+Although any doctoral degree will do wonders for your career and drastically expand your learning horizon, many students are still undecided whether or not they should choose a Doctor of Philosophy in Nursing or a Doctor of Nursing Practice.
+There are a few crucial differences between these two types of programs which we will discuss here so you can make an informed decision.
+First, if you are more interested in the pragmatic, hands-on side of nursing, you should undoubtedly pursue a DNP.
+If, on the other hand, you are passionate about academia and would like to reach the highest level of education while at the same time collecting and analyzing innovative medical data, then a PhD program is most likely the right career path for you.

 Similarly, your dissertation project will vary depending on whether you choose a PhD or not.
-For it, you will need to prepare an in-depth, research-oriented final paper, whereas a DNP program will ask you to develop a practice-based final project or a clinical paper.
-Lastly, there are contrasting job prospects for both of these career paths.
-As a practical doctoral program graduate you will focus more on providing direct medical care, clinical work, implementing policies and generally doing work pertaining to the nitty-gritty, “hard” side of nursing.
-On the contrary, a PhD certification will allow you to become part of the healthcare academia, where you will center your work on foundational knowledge, research, medical discoveries and nursing education.
+You will need to prepare an in-depth, research-oriented final paper, while a DNP program will ask you to develop a practice-based final project or clinical paper.
+Last, there are contrasting job prospects for both these career paths.
+As a practical doctoral program graduate, you will focus more on providing direct medical care, clinical work, implementing policies and generally doing work pertaining to the nitty-gritty or “hard” side of nursing.
+On the contrary, a PhD certification will allow you to become part of healthcare academia, where you will center your work on foundational knowledge, research, medical discoveries and nursing education.

 What does a PhD in Nursing program require?

-For the application process you will need to submit your official GRE (Graduation Record Examinations) scores within the past five years, three letters of reference (two academic ones and one from a supervisor, colleague or employer), your current curriculum vitae (CV), a copy of your RN license (where available), a graded paper or an official publication belonging to you to serve as a writing sample, as well as a goal statement which details your research ambitions (which should preferably intersect with the faculty’s resources and objectives).
-Most universities will also ask you to participate in a face-to-face interview to assess if you are the right candidate for the school.
-There are no prerequisite courses needed for the PhD in the nursing program.
+For the application process, you will need to submit your official GRE (Graduation Record Examinations) scores within the past five years, three letters of reference (two academic and one from a supervisor, colleague or employer), your current curriculum vitae (CV), a copy of your RN license (where available), a graded paper or an official publication belonging to you to serve as a writing sample, as well as a goal statement detailing your research ambitions (which should preferably intersect with the faculty’s resources and objectives).
+Most universities will ask you to participate in a face-to-face interview to assess if you are the right candidate for the school.
+There are no prerequisite courses needed for the PhD in nursing program.

 What will you learn?

-You will learn theory development, how to successfully operate within an academic environment and how to conduct revolutionary research that directly impacts the future of healthcare.
-In the final period of your studies, you will be asked to create a research proposal, collect and evaluate medical data, but also conduct independent research to substantiate it, as well as assess the health outcomes and significance of your findings.
+You will learn theory development, how to successfully operate within an academic environment and conduct revolutionary research that directly impacts the future of healthcare.
+In the final phase of your studies, you will be asked to create a research proposal, collect and evaluate medical data, and conduct independent research to substantiate it, as well as assess the health outcomes and significance of your findings.
 This offers you the opportunity to make a real, original contribution to the current foundation of nursing and to the scientific community.

 You can choose to pursue a PhD in nursing with the following specializations: healthcare administration, leadership, public health policy, education and interdisciplinary health.
 Here are the main courses you will be attending during your studies: